 194 0302 0xc2 160 0240 0xa0

 while pressing Shift+Space.
 Got ya!
-So on my Swiss-German-Apple-Keyboard-Layout the non-breaking space is also made when pressing Shift+Space.
-I knew it only from Option+Space on the Mac.
+So on my Swiss-German-Apple-Keyboard-Layout the non-breaking space is created pressing Shift+Space.
+I did know that character only from Option+Space on the Mac.

-This is very annoying for those of us, who already press shift, when we are about to write a capital letter after the next space.
+This is very annoying for those of us, pressing shift, when we are about to write a capital letter after the next space.

 The interface to change that setting is not included in the standard gnome preferences.
 In order to change the setting you have to install gnome-tweaks